derrix060/PredictionStocks/README.md

 ##To do:
-*	Create new view to separate the responsibilities
+*	Create new view to separate the responsibilities;
-* 	Check why NN is saved in reversed order
+* 	Check why NN is saved in reversed order;
+*	Implement Normalizer constructor with inferior and superior values;